golanlevin/60-212/2026/assignments/assignment_3_color.md

 * [**OK Color Picker**](https://bottosson.github.io/misc/colorpicker/) by Björn Ottosson
 * [**OKLCH Color Picker & Converter**](https://oklch.com/#77.33,0.141,123.88,100) by Evil Martians

-*Now*: In the Discord channel, `#32-color-explorers`, in your own words, **write** a sentence of reflection about something that you found interesting or helpful from interacting with these tools.
+*Now*: In the Discord channel, `#32-color-explorers`, in your own words, **write** a sentence of reflection about something that you found interesting or helpful.
+It's enough to write about just one of them.

 ---